tetsuo13/MediaWiki-to-DokuWiki-Importer/README.md

 Usage
 -----

-Copy both mediawiki2dokuwiki.php and mw2dw-conv_sed.sh into the base DokuWiki directory.
+Copy both mediawiki2dokuwiki.php and convertSyntax.php into the base DokuWiki directory.
 Execute mediawiki2dokuwiki.php along with the path to LocalSettings.php, either as an absolute or relative path.